openjump-gis/openjump/etc/readme.txt

 -----------------
 Several startup options are available, either for the Java Virtual Machine, or for the OpenJUMP core.
-To change them, edit the startup script accordingly, editing the line beginning by "start javaw".
+To change them, edit the startup script accordingly, editing the line beginning by "start javaw" or look for similar entries.

+Note, that Windows users that like to start OpenJUMP with the OpenJUMP.exe file will need to modify OpenJUMP.ini, or alternatively oj_windows.bat

 Java VM options (a complete list can be found in the Java VM documentation) -Xms defines the allocated memory for the virtual machine at startup.
 Example: -Xms256M